ridulfo/nino-lang/README.md

 The goal is to create a small language that only has the essential features needed to be able to do pretty much anything.
 No bloat.
 This will make [self-hosting](<https://en.wikipedia.org/wiki/Self-hosting_(compilers)>) easier and faster.

 In this spirit, the under the hood type system is minimal.
-There are only 4 types:
+There are only 5 types:
-- `u8` (unsigned 8-bit integer): this is used for booleans and characters
+- `num` - 64 bit floating point number - this is used for numbers
-- `float` (64-bit floating point number): this is used for numbers
+- `char` - 8 bit number - used to represent characters
-- `fn` (function): this is used for functions
+- `bool` - 1-bit - used to represent true and false
-- `array`: will be an array of any of the above types
+- `fn` - functions are first-class citizens, this is their type

-The user will however be able to use `true` and `false`, which will be converted to `u8` values of `1` and `0` respectively.
+- `array` - an array of any type (even arrays)

 The language is chill with side effects.
 There is no need to wrap anything in monads.